 Stress-induced bloating can occur for a similar reason.
 The body prioritizes blood flow to the brain and muscles while stressed.
 This leads to lessened blood flow to areas of the gut, which lessens its ability to move food through the GI system and leads to bloating and gas.
 Another common digestive symptom of increased stress levels is indigestion, although researchers haven’t been able to prove if stress leads to more stomach acid production or if the gut simply becomes more sensitive to stomach acid while stressed.

 In individuals with ongoing chronic stress issues, more serious GI disorders can arise.
 Irritable bowel syndrome (IBS), leaky gut, and low populations of healthy gut bacteria can all be caused or exacerbated by chronic stress.
-Even the body’s basic ability to absorb nutrient is less effective in overly stressed individuals.
+Even the body’s basic ability to absorb nutrients is less effective in overly stressed individuals.

 What can I do to improve stress-related gut issues?

 The most effective way to address stress-related gut issues is to address the stress.
 How to do this will vary wildly from person to person.
-For myself, a healthy diet, exercise, meditation, and a little time to myself helps me to de-stress in the short term.
+For myself, a healthy diet, exercise, meditation, and a little time to myself help me to de-stress in the short term.
 Others might benefit more from breathing exercises, family time, counseling, or finding ways to better manage their time.
 There is no universal solution for reducing stress levels, but there are a lot of options.

 Probiotics are another option for helping with stress-related gut issues.
 Probonix has been shown to aid in digestion, bowel motility, and indigestion.
 It also helps to repopulate good bacteria in the gut that may be low due to chronic stress.
 If the gut is your body’s second brain, you can think of Probonix as fuel for your second brain to think more clearly!